Basket Case (film): Special effects

+Music

+The film's score was written and composed by Gus Russo, Harold "Clutch" Reiser, J. Keith Robinson, and Dave Maswick.
+The instruments used included an acoustic guitar, an electric Gibson guitar, a four-track tape deck, a Polymoog, an ARP String Ensemble, an Echoplex, a piano, a kazoo, a cello, chimes, a gong, a timpani, and vibraphones.

 Release

-Basket Case was released theatrically in the United States by Analysis Film Releasing Corporation beginning in April 1982.
+Basket Case was limited released on December 31, 1981 in New York.
+Months later it was released theatrically in the United States by Analysis Film Releasing Corporation beginning on April 2, 1982.
 Though filmed in 16 mm film, it was blown up to 35 mm for its original theatrical release.
 It played as a midnight movie for several years after this.

 Critical reception

 Contemporary reviews

 Diane Haithman of the Detroit Free Press gave Basket Case a score of seven out of ten, writing that, despite it being "gratuitously bloody", as well as "occasionally much, much sicker" in its themes than other low-budget horror films of the time, "somehow, there's something likable, even touching about it.
 And that's scary enough in itself. [...]
 It's like E.T. as written and directed by a psychopath."
 A reviewer for Variety called Basket Case "an ultra-cheap monster film [...] with a tongue-in-cheek approach", commending the performances but criticizing the audio recording, "grainy blowup from 16 mm", and score.

 John Stark, writing for the San Francisco Examiner, lamented Basket Case as a "crudely made, low-budget work [that] lacks the outrageousness and campiness that an underground film needs."
 He characterized the film as "too preoccupied with its monster, a badly constructed special effect", and wrote that "the gore and hokey-looking beast keep deflating the film's clever premise."

 A quotation by film critic Rex Reed ("This is the sickest movie ever made!") that was used in promotional materials for the film was not from any printed review.
 Reed had sought out the film after hearing negative reviews and was asked his opinion after emerging from the cinema.
 Unknown to Reed, the person who asked him was director Frank Henenlotter.
 Initially furious that his comment was used to promote the film, Reed eventually relented and granted permission.